amrutha-varshini-alur/Masters-Project/README.md

 # Masters-Project
-This is the code and project report that I had developed as a part of my Masters' degree.
+This is the code and project report that I have developed as a part of my Masters' degree.